NencyTaraviya21/Task-Manager-MERN_Stack/README.md

 # MERN Stack Shopping Store

 A simple, and efficient Task Manager built using the MERN (MongoDB, Express.js, React, Node.js) stack.
-This allows users to add, delete and edit tasks,and also mark them as finished.
+This allows users to add, delete and edit tasks, and also mark them as finished.

 ![Home Page](THomePage.png)